ropensci/software-review/issue_template.md

 #### Publication options

 - [ ] Do you intend for this package to go on CRAN?
 - [ ] Do you wish to automatically submit to the [Journal of Open Source Software](http://joss.theoj.org/)?
+If so:
     - [ ] The package contains a [`paper.md`](http://joss.theoj.org/about#paper_structure) with a high-level description.
     - [ ] The package is deposited in a long-term repository with the DOI: